 PIM stands for Product Information Management.
 It is a business system for business users such as marketers, product owners, and product managers, which enables the creation of marketing and sales information for products.

-With PIM, business users can streamline and automate the creation, enrichment, translation, and publication of product information and content.
+In our online world, whether you’re B2B, B2C, or both, it’s up to your product content to do the talking for you.
+With a PIM solution, business users can streamline and automate the creation, enrichment, translation, and publication of product information and content.
 It’s the key to providing an exceptional customer experience in a global, omnichannel market.

-A PIM solution allows your team to move from product data to Product Story.
-The below picture describes the product journey from data to story, an story that your audience understands.
+As foundational e-commerce technology, a PIM solution is at the heart of digital sales.
+It allows your team to move from product data to crafting compelling Product Stories.
+The below picture describes the product journey from data to story, a story that your audience understands.

 The PIM Process